 During 2022, the Company entered into definitive agreements to secure Bold Crayon Corporation ("Bold Crayon" or "BC") as a development partner and purchased certain assets from Bold Crayon, including a portion of the rights to a feature film, and copyrights on six film titles.
 The Parties agree that APHP will designate BC as a "Content Partner", wherein BC will develop content and present APHP with a first opportunity to co-finance and/or coproduce content developed by BC subject to a mutually agreed upon Content Partner Agreement and BC will accept such designation.
 The Company anticipates any rights and obligations between APH and BC to be effective upon the greenlighting of a specific film or show Mr. MacGregor, CEO/President and a director of the Company, Mr. MacGregor is also the CEO/President and a director of Bold Crayon and effectively controls Bold Crayon as a managing manager of the trustee of the trust that owns the majority ownership interest in Bold Crayon.
-Mr. Michael Blanchard was a past Director and Secretary/Treasurer of Bold Crayon and is the Secretary/Treasurer and a director of APHP and Mr. Blanchard owns 3.643% of the common shares of APHP.
-The transaction between the parties has been consummated and all IP and copywrites have been transferred.
-The assets acquired include:
+Mr. Michael Blanchard was a past Director and Secretary/Treasurer of Bold Crayon and is a director of APHP.
+The transaction between the parties has been consummated and all IP and copyrights have been transferred.
+The assets acquired included:

-- i.
-BC's ownership in the feature film "BUFFALOED" inclusive of: - BC's ownership rights in BUFFALOED as per the agreements between BC and Lost City Inc ("Lost City"), the Co-Finance/ Co-Production Agreement dated July 10th, 2018. - A secured position of a one million three hundred eighty-thousand-dollar (\$1,380,000.00 USD) receivable against the film's revenues as per the film's Cash Asset Management Agreement ("CAMA"). - A thirty-five percent (35%) beneficial ownership interest as per the film's CAMA. - ii.
-Title and all copyrights to "THIEF" (including five titles) (U.S. Copyright #: V9968D472 (2019)), BC will transfer such copyrights to APHP and APHP will file the necessary documents with the U.S. Library of Congress to effectuate such transfer; and - iii.
-Title and copyright to "SPREAD THE WORD" (U.S. Copyright #: V9968D474 (2019)) BC will transfer such copyrights to APHP and APHP will file the necessary documents with the U.S. Library of Congress to effectuate such transfer.
+Bold Crayon's (BC's) ownership in the feature film "BUFFALOED" inclusive of:

+- BC's ownership rights in BUFFALOED as per the agreements between BC and Lost City Inc ("Lost City"), the Co-Finance/ Co-Production Agreement dated July 10th, 2018. - A secured position of a one million three hundred eighty-thousand-dollar (\$1,380,000 USD) receivable against the film's revenues as per the film's Cash Asset Management Agreement ("CAMA"). - A thirty-five percent (35%) beneficial ownership interest as per the film's CAMA. - Title and all copyrights to "THIEF" (including five titles) (U.S. Copyright #: V9968D472 (2019)), BC will transfer such copyrights to APHP and APHP will file the necessary documents with the U.S. Library of Congress to effectuate such transfer; and - Title and copyright to "SPREAD THE WORD" (U.S. Copyright #: V9968D474 (2019)) BC will transfer such copyrights to APHP and APHP will file the necessary documents with the U.S. Library of Congress to effectuate such transfer.

-The terms of the above agreement to purchase the BC assets include:
+The terms of the above agreement to purchase the BC assets included the following consideration: